6th Baltic Earth Conference 2026

 During this session, we will explore and discuss the big ideas behind Earth System Science on a regional scale, such as the Baltic Basin or other marginal seas.
 The Earth System Science analyzes how physical, chemical, biological, and human processes interact.
 Understanding the Earth System in the Baltic Basin has been shaped by several key ideas that have been developed over the years, including, e.g., land uplift and glaciation, estuarine circulation, climate change and variability, acidification, eutrophication, fishing success, and human impacts.
 We invite presentations that address the initiation of one or more of these ideas, their progress, and their significance for understanding Earth System Science.

-The dedicated call for papers will be released in October 2025 and will include detailed descriptions of the scientific sessions.
+The dedicated call for papers is now open and includes detailed descriptions of the scientific sessions.
 Submissions are welcome on any of the topics listed above, as well as on related themes and programmes.

 Both invited and contributed papers will be presented in plenary sessions and dedicated poster sessions.
 A special event will also be organised for early-career scientists.